AidanStack/Movie_Data_Analysis_Project/README.md

 # Jupiter Analytics Recommendations for Microsoft Studios

+This repo contains:
+ Our collaborative Jupyter Notebook, which contains our code The raw data files used in our analysis
+ Our presentation we made to deliver to the Microsoft Studio's team

 ## Analysis Goals

   Our team was tasked by Microsoft to advise their fledgling studio on what types of movies would be the most successful.